Breast Cancer Survivor Reached Out

 Share your condolences in the online Guest Book for Marlene.

 This post was contributed by Alana Baranick, a freelance obituary writer.
-She is the director of the Society of Professional Obituary Writers and chief author of Life on the Death Beat: A Handbook for Obituary Writers.
+She was the director of the Society of Professional Obituary Writers and chief author of Life on the Death Beat: A Handbook for Obituary Writers before she passed away in 2015.